michauMiau/AdvanceOS-for-cardputer/README.md

 - [X] 3d render , it can play small OBJ files, you can use models in 3D_MODEL folder( it render simple materials like colors in faces not Texture!, the materials is in MTL files near the OBJ file, they must be the same name to load the materials), you can create 3d model in blender, export as OBJ, you can assing simple shader like color and assing to the faces, if the load freeze maybe it's too large file, (FPS added to see how the CARDPUTER can handle it)
 - [X] File management: delete, copy,  files DONE!!
 - [X] Text editor: view create and edit .txt .json .conf files DONE!!
-- [x] paint mode draw new picture or edit old picture Can Open BMP file Or PNG(can't do UNDO function like ctrl+z, the cardputer don't have much RAM you can save in S and Do risky thing . and if it's not good Reaload the image from file by press A)
+- [x] paint mode draw new picture or edit old picture Can Open BMP file Or PNG and GIF you can choose any frame you want from the gif ( i can't do UNDO function like ctrl+z, the cardputer don't have much RAM you can save in S and Do risky thing . and if it's not good Reaload the image from file by press A)
 - [X] Timer functionality
 - [X] Step's Counter!
 - [X] Music Creator You can creat your old retro music , save the project, and export it as WAV file